 Spent 25 years chasing stories on deadline for the cheap sheets.
 Now I’m shooting for the impossible from the cheap seats.

 I’m calling it Author-ized in ’18.
 My MFA requires I put this whole book thing together, so it’s now or never.
-Nothing like a deadline to get you off you dead ass…
+Nothing like a deadline to get you off your dead ass…

 Truth be told, I was getting a hellova lot farther away.

-Of course, life often has a way of make you appreciate a thing or two, usually right about the time you starting whining about how much of a rut you feel like you’re in.
-And boy did life hand me a doozy.
-Pissed me off so bad, at the time, I swore I’d never write any word again.
+Of course, life often has a way of making you appreciate a thing or two, usually right about the time you start whining about how much of a rut you feel like you’re in.
+And did life ever hand me a doozy.
+Pissed me off so bad, at the time, I swore I’d never write another word again.
 I barely even signed my name unless I had to.

-But no sooner than I say to hell with all that and start doing real work, like building buildings and shaping steel, I wind up hearing from many of those same people–those same glazed lookers from before–saying how I really needed to get back to it.
+But no sooner than I say to hell with all that and start doing some real work, like building buildings and shaping steel, I wind up hearing from many of those same people–those same glazed lookers from before–saying how I really needed to get back to it.
 Then, quite nearly without fail, they start tossing about words like gifts and talents–stuff that crawls up the spine and makes you want step out of your own skin for a while.

 You just can’t please some people…